 1. Safeguard money held on behalf of clients

 The first job of the Factor is to secure the premises and all of the accounting records.
 The Factor will control all the money held by the firm, including the day-to-day finances and will set up new bank accounts to manage the business.
-Only the Factor has the authority to pay creditors and collect any money still owing to the firm.
+Only the Factor has the authority to pay creditors and collect any money still owing to the firm, unless this appointment is restricted to dealing with client money only.

 The Factor will update the accounting records to establish what money is held for each client.
 This can sometimes be a lengthy process depending on the state of the accounts.